of DeKalb County, Indiana

 Our vision at the Animal Welfare Alliance of DeKalb County is to create a future where every animal in our community receives the love, care, and respect they deserve.
 We envision a world where the pain and suffering of stray and abandoned animals is eradicated through our tireless efforts.
 By promoting TNR programs, providing affordable spay and neuter services, offering low-cost vaccine clinics, and educating our community about responsible pet ownership, we are dedicated to keeping pets with their families and preventing the heartbreaking separation that too often occurs.
 Through our free pet food pantry, we strive to ensure that no animal goes hungry, even in times of hardship.
 Together, as a compassionate team, we believe in the power of unity, empathy, and advocacy for the voiceless.
 Join us as we work towards a future where all animals thrive, and together, we can make a lasting impact on the lives of our community's precious companions.

-Courtney Butler began her official career passion for animals at the age of 16 as an intern at an Allen County Veterinary clinic.
-From there, she worked at Pier 1 Imports and LUSH through college obtaining her Business Management degree.
+Courtney Butler began her journey in animal welfare at the age of 16 as an intern at an Allen County veterinary clinic.
+After graduating from Carroll High School, she worked at Pier 1 Imports and attended Indiana Tech, where she earned a degree in Business Management.

-The retail life was not her true calling, and Courtney returned to animal welfare at Fort Wayne Animal Control as an Animal Care Specialist, then was elevated to the Volunteer Program Manager.
+Retail was not her true calling, so Courtney returned to her passion for animals by taking on the role of Animal Care Specialist at Fort Wayne Animal Control.
+She was later promoted to Volunteer Program Manager.

-Courtney then went on to be Veterinary Practice Manager for Banfield/GMP in Fort Wayne, Carmel and Lexington.
-After getting married and starting a family,as well as a senior horse rescue, travel wasn't an option and longer.
-Courtney then went on to manage St. Joe Center Veterinary in Fort Wayne with National Veterinary Associates.
+Courtney then became the Veterinary Practice Manager for Banfield/GMP, working in Fort Wayne, Carmel, and Lexington.
+After getting married and starting a family, along with establishing a senior horse rescue, travel became impractical.
+Courtney then managed St. Joe Center Veterinary in Fort Wayne, under National Veterinary Associates.

-The Butlers volunteer and tirelessly foster for Humane Fort Wayne, they have had over 200 animals in foster in their home in the last 8 years!
+The Butlers volunteer and foster tirelessly for Humane Fort Wayne, having welcomed hundreds of foster animals into their home over the years.

 Jake Butler is the co-founder of AWA.
 Without Jake, no fostering, rescuing, or progress would be happening.
 Jake is truly the driving force thanks to his positive, never-give-up attitude.
 If you ask Courtney, he is absolutely the reason for AWA coming to be.